 - The character of each parent

 Generally, there are two forms of child custody that are routinely awarded by Arkansas courts: joint custody and primary physical custody.
-Joint custody gives each parent an equal amount of time with their children and permits each parent to have rights to make important decisions for their children regarding topics like healthcare and education.
+Joint custody gives each parent an equal amount of time with their children and permits each parent to have the right to make important decisions for their children regarding topics like healthcare, religion, and education.
 Joint custody will not be forced upon two parents but will be considered if the parents wish to have joint custody.